jeanchoe/WebscraperAI/README.md

 # AI-Powered Webscraper

+**THIS PROJECT IS STILL IN DEVELOPMENT**

 An **AI-driven search engine** that finds the best articles for a given keyword, **scrapes their content, and generates AI-powered summaries**.
-Results are displayed in a **ChatGPT-style interface** with search history and AI-generated related topic suggestions. 🚀
+Results are displayed in a **ChatGPT-style interface** with search history and AI-generated related topic suggestions.

 ## ***FEATURES***
 AI Summarization – Extracts key insights from articles.